archivesunleashed/aut-docs/Installing-and-Running-Spark-under-OS-X.md

 In that notebook, enter `:cp /path/to/warcbase/jar` as the first command to load Warcbase.
 Now you have an interactive Spark shell running Warcbase!

+### Ready to go!

+Now you can run some analytics.
+Feel free to skip ahead to the [Analyzing Web Archives with Spark Landing Page](http://lintool.github.io/warcbase-docs/Analyzing-Web-Archives-with-Spark/).
+We recommend beginning with running [analytics on your collections](http://lintool.github.io/warcbase-docs/Spark-Collection-Analytics/).